Hoge Finance (HOGE) Price Tops $0.0001 on Exchanges

 According to CryptoCompare, “HOGE is a deflationary currency.
 There will never be more HOGE in circulation than there is now.
 Every time a transaction takes place with HOGE, 1% of that transaction is removed or “burned” from the total supply.
 This increases the scarcity of every HOGE in circulation.
 Additionally, another 1% is distributed among every HOGE holder.
 What this means is that every time HOGE is used, the value of the remaining HOGE in circulation is increased by simultaneously decreasing the supply (deflation), while also distributing HOGE to everyone using the token.
 As a result, every single HOGE holder has an incentive to spread the use of HOGE as much as possible.
 As more transactions take place in the network, the individual net-worth of all who own a piece of the network increases as well. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Hoge Finance directly using U.S. dollars.
-Investors seeking to acquire Hoge Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Hoge Finance using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Hoge Finance directly using U.S. dollars.
+Investors seeking to acquire Hoge Finance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Hoge Finance using one of the aforementioned exchanges.

 Receive News & Updates for Hoge Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Hoge Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.